elastic/ecs/rfcs/text/0042-risk-score-extensions.md

 1. Category fields introducing a new "ordered" pattern
   * Rather than having either an array of objects, or an explicit `nested` field type, both of which allow an arbitrary number of items, we're instead opting to add 10 explicit fields (five explicit categories, each with two fields) under the _assumption_ that we won't extend the number of categories further.
 We have a bit of wiggle room (i.e. six categories, 12 fields wouldn't be out of question), but this is not a scalable solution if we need a large number of categories.
 However, that is only a potential future issue, and we can likely reevaluate and address it if/when it arises.
-2. Mapping of `risk_inputs` as a simple `object`
+2. Mapping of `inputs` as a simple `object`
-  * The biggest motivation for this choice is to avoid the performance/storage/syntax complexities that come with a `nested` mapping, but we also don't have any feature requirements that would currently necessitate `risk_inputs` being `nested`.
+  * The biggest motivation for this choice is to avoid the performance/storage/syntax complexities that come with a `nested` mapping, but we also don't have any feature requirements that would currently necessitate `inputs` being `nested`.

 <!--
 Stage 1: Identify potential concerns, implementation challenges, or complexity.
 Spend some time on this.
 Play devil's advocate.
 Try to identify the sort of non-obvious challenges that tend to surface later.
 The goal here is to surface risks early, allow everyone the time to work through them, and ultimately document resolution for posterity's sake.